JoniWaibs/Tickethub-Microservices/README.md

 # Microservices Collection

-> A Microservices collection whit a basic front end to sell and buy tickets of any event.
-All Microservices and the Client service ar support with Docker and Kubernetes and these microservices keeps a communication between them through NATS Streaming Service as EVENT-BUS with asynchronous communication
+<strong> A Microservices collection whit a basic front end to sell and buy tickets of any event.
+All Microservices and the Client service ar support with Docker and Kubernetes and these microservices keeps a communication between them through NATS Streaming Service as EVENT-BUS with asynchronous communication<strong>

 ## This Microservices are builded with follow technologies
  - Node JS + Express